falkoschumann/skill-sharing-javascript/doc/README.md

 ### Submit talk

--   Submits talk
--   Adds talk to list of talks
+-   Adds talk to list

-### Post comment
+### Add comment

--   Posts comment
 -   Adds comment to an existing talk
 -   Reports an error if talk does not exists

 ### Delete talk

--   Deletes talk
 -   Removes talk from list
+-   Ignores already removed talk

 ### Talks

--   Polls talks
--   Does not update talks, if not modified
--   Recovers after error
--   Is a list of talks
+-   Lists all talks

-### Talk

--   Is a single talk
--   Is undefined if talk does not exist

 ### Metrics

--   Count talks.
--   Count presenters.
+-   Count talks and presenters

 ## Users